Lum1104/EIBench/README.md

 ## Benchmark

+The data format is (LLaMA-3 Evaluation/ChatGPT Evaluation).
+More detail will be updated.

 ### Basic Emotion Comprehension Performance of Open-Source/Close-Source Language Models

 | Models                | Happy       | Angry       | Sadness     | Excitement  | Overall     |